 The result of this dual use of the OCD label is that the two conditions may be getting confused and that people with Obsessive-Compulsive Personality Disorder may not be getting diagnosed or treated the way they should be.

-People with Obsessive Compulsive Disorder have high levels of anxiety and they have rituals they feel compelled to perform that relive the anxiety.
+People with Obsessive-Compulsive Disorder have high levels of anxiety and they have rituals they feel compelled to perform that relieve the anxiety.

 Think of obsession as not being able to stop thinking about something, in the case of OCD this thing they can’t stop thinking about is usually connected to some perceived danger.
 This is beyond just being over-anxious about a real danger.
 Like PTSD there are images that keep popping into the head.
 Having these thoughts upsets the person.
 The person with OCD knows these are their own thoughts and that the thoughts are excessive.